Saimone2/spring-kafka-app/README.md

 To transfer data to Kafka, you need to send a post request with a json message body to the endpoint. (producer)

 In order to receive a message, you need to create a listener with the annotation @KafkaListener, which will accept the string type of the transmitted information.
-In my case, we output information to the console.
+In my case, we output information to the console. (consumer)